 This week’s guest on Inheritance Books is romance author Stefania Hartley.
 Welcome to the Inheritance Books sofa, Stefania.
 Grab a seat while I put the kettle on.
 While we’re waiting for the water to boil, why don’t you tell us a bit about yourself?

 I was born and grew up in Sicily, then I came over to the UK in my early twenties, for a university exchange programme.
 I took the ‘exchange’ bit so seriously that I ended up exchanging rings and vows with an Englishman, who’s now my husband of twenty years.

 I never thought I would be a writer until, one day, while I was still teaching Science in schools, I submitted an article to a Science magazine and, lo and behold, it was published.
 At that point, I caught the writing bug and I have been writing ever since.
 Now I write happy or humorous short stories and romance novels mostly set in Sicily or in other places I’ve lived.
 My debut novel, a steamy romance entitled Sun Stars and Limoncello, is available for pre-order.

 Which book have you inherited from a generation above?
 Why is it special?

-Which book would you leave for future generations?
+Which book would you like to leave to future generations?
 Why?

-Thank you for sharing your favourite books with us, Sam.
-Best of luck with The Bed of Brambles.
+Thank you very much for sharing your favourite books with us, Stefania.
+All the best with your new book.